LibrariesHacked/librarieshacked.github.io/_posts/2021-02-26-great-library-services.md

 ### North Ayrshire open data role

 I was amazed to see in 2019 that a library service (North Ayrshire) was recruiting for a role called 'Open data development officer'.
 As far as I know, this was the first dedicated role in open data for public libraries.
 It's not odd for Councils to have such roles.
 Many do, and many who have significantly cut funding to libraries have invested in open data roles and supporting technology.
-But it sits well within the existing role of libraries.
+But it sits well within the existing remit of libraries.

-It looked important enough for North Ayrshire Council to include it in an update report on their 5-year plan.
-From a look at how this role has gone it looks like it really delved into working with the community around signposting Council (and other) data available in the local area.
+It looked important enough for North Ayrshire Council to include it in an update on their 5-year plan.
+From a look at how this role has gone, it looks like it really delved into working with the community around signposting Council and other data available in the local area.

 You can find out more at [Open Data & Libraries - A PLIF Blog](https://scottishlibraries.org/about-us/news/open-data-libraries-a-plif-blog/).